mads-kent/ADRE-Reactive-Transport-Model/README.md

 This sim.function() is then utilized with a sum of least squares error Nelder Mead optimization algorithm with Alpha, Beta, and Initial Permeability to fit the parameters to experimental data.

 A plot is produced visualizing experimental data and subsequent curve fit.

+**Note: This is a Julia file that was created using Pluto Notebook.
+It will require Julia to run, and Pluto to edit.**